Yves108/housing-value-growth-prediction/README.md

 ## Attribution

 This project was completed as an OMIS 114 course team project.
-This portfolio repository is maintained by Zhiyi Li and presents the team's submitted analysis with its original notebook outputs and final report.
+This portfolio repository is maintained by Zhiyi Li and presents the team's submitted analysis with its original notebook outputs.